Kelly Park Compton Crips

-The Kelly Park Compton Crips (previously known as the Kelly Park Hustler Crips) are a "set" of the Crips gang alliance, which originated in Kelly Park, Compton.
-The gang has gained notability for its connection with the rap group N.W.A, as members Eazy-E and MC Ren were both part of the Kelly Park Compton Crips.
+The Kelly Park Compton Crips (KPCC), formerly known as the Kelly Park Hustler Crips, are a "set" of the Crips gang alliance, which originated in Kelly Park on the East Side of Compton, CA. The gang has gained notability for its connection with the rap group N.W.A, as members Eazy-E and MC Ren were both part of the Kelly Park Compton Crips.
+Bloods & Crips organizer Tweedy Bird Loc was also affiliated with this Crip set.

 History

 Gang war with Lueders Park Piru

 On December 27, 1985, 15-year-old Charles "Beeb" Stevens was shot dead in a drive-by shooting while standing in Kelly Park, Compton.
 Following the shooting of Stevens, members of the Kelly Park Compton Crips planned to retaliate by killing a member of the Lueders Park Piru, whom they held responsible for the shooting.

 On December 29, 1985, former Lueders Park Piru member, 30-year-old Don Turner, was shot dead while standing in Lueders Park territory, apparently in random retaliation for the death of Stevens.

 Following these two murders, a task force of 43 police officers launched a sweeping raid in Kelly Park, Compton, arresting 18-year-old Eric Darnell Garrett and 24-year-old Dennis Earl Reed as suspects in the killing of Turner.
 This was followed by the arrest of two 15-year-olds and one 14-year-old for their suspected involvement in the killing of Turner.

 Charges were dropped against Dennis Earl Reed, while 21-year-old Kenneth Brown handed himself to the police and was charged for his role in the killing of Turner.